christopherkang/QUASAR-Summer19/README.md

 This folder applies a variety of optimizations onto the Trotter gate set.
 These optimizations may be described in Khan, et. al.

-### ProduceSampleEnergy
+### 4ImportOptimizedFermions

-Input: YAML file
+Input: Optimized JSON file

 Output: Energy level estimates

-This folder has a C#/Q# project which serves as the control estimates for the energy level via Trotterization.
-There are no additional optimizations applied, and the code is almost entirely taken from the sample provided by Microsoft.
+This folder contains a C#/Q# file to ingest the optimizations and produce energy level estimates from it.

+### Format

+This folder describes the format specification of the intermediate JSON file.

 ### TestPipeline